Hip and Knee Pain Relief

 How will physical therapy help me with my hip/knee pains?

 The physical therapy treatments at Moon Physical Therapy can help to greatly reduce your hip and knee pain.
-Our Honolulu, Mililani, and Kailua physical therapists will examine your hip and/or knee for signs of misalignment or structural damage, in addition to examining your stance, posture, gait, and range of motion.
+Our Mililani and Kailua physical therapists will examine your hip and/or knee for signs of misalignment or structural damage, in addition to examining your stance, posture, gait, and range of motion.

 In many cases, our physical therapist can relieve your pain altogether, sparing you the need for potentially harmful medication or surgical correction.